aramis-lab/leaspy/README.md

 #### Install in development mode

-If you haven't done it already, create and activate a dedicated environment (see the beginning of the installation section).
+If you haven't done it already, create and activate a dedicated environment.

 **Clone the repository**